romi330/discord-bot/README.md

 ### 🎮 **Clash of Clans**
 ```
-/clan #TAG - Get details about a Clash of Clans clan
+/clash - Get details about a Clash of Clans clan, player, and war log.
-/player #TAG - Fetch stats of a specific player
 ```

 ### 🎭 **Fun & Utility**